cmp-202/ssh2shell/README.md

    //response is the text response from the command up to the time out
    //stream object is used to send text to the host without having to close the connection.
    //connection gives access to close the connection if all else fails
-   //The connection will hang if you send text to the host but get no response and you don't close the connection
+   //The connection will hang if you send text to the host but get no response and you don't close the
+   //connection.
-   //The timer can be reset from within this event in case a stream write get no response
+   //The timer can be reset from within this event in case a stream write gets no response
    //Set this to empty if you want the instance event handler to be the default action.
    //See test/timeouttest.js for and example of multiple commandTimeout triggers.
   },